 Occupational Therapy has often been referred to as, “the coolest career you have never heard of.”
 The patients seen by Occupational Therapy have a variety of diagnoses including stroke, hip and knee replacements, vertigo/dizziness, carpal tunnel syndrome, arthritis, epicondylitis, and hand and arm injuries.
 Many patients also come in after having various surgeries like carpal tunnel release, trigger finger release, tendon and nerve repairs.

 The Occupational Therapy department opened in 1998 and helps patients of all ages to regain as much independence and physical function in their daily lives as possible.
 Patients are assessed after injury, surgery, illness or secondary to psychological or developmental impairments.

-This therapy is concerned with a person’s ability to perform activities of daily living such as dressing, bathing, feeding, and household chores, as well as, work and leisure activities.
+Occupational Therapy uses purposeful activity to prevent dysfunction or deformity, maintain health, and maximize independence.
+This therapy addresses a person’s ability to perform activities of daily living such as dressing, bathing, feeding, and household chores as well as work and leisure activities.

 Occupational Therapy’s approach begins with a personalized evaluation assessing functional abilities with consideration for all aspects of an individual’s life—their current health condition, prior medical history, and the environment in which they live and work.
 A customized treatment plan is developed and short and long term goals are initiated to work towards the goal of achieving the most independence possible in the completion of daily activities as well as work and leisure activities.